 Schools have introduced mental health hotlines and websites, along with emergency response support channels for immediate help.
 Institutions may also provide mental health workshops for educators and staff, give students access to mental health screening tools, and run speaker series, seminars, and contact-based education.

-Your school's mental health resources might be found by asking for the mental health office, mental health clinic, or a mental health services building.
-Consider asking a dorm leader, professor, or college advisor for help in finding these campus mental health resources at your school.
+You might be able to find your school's mental health resources by asking for the mental health office, mental health clinic, or a mental health services building.
+Consider asking a dorm leader, professor, or college advisor for help finding these campus mental health resources at your school.

 For Latino/a mental health specifically, many schools also form community partnerships and run outreach programs.